Skip to content

 )

-Running this for 28,000 synthetic individuals across 208 restaurants in the district produces a predicted visit count and revenue for any restaurant at our address.
+Running this for all synthetic individuals across all restaurants in the district produces a predicted visit count and revenue for any restaurant at a given address.

 DataAvailabilityQuality